khalidr/DynamicValidation/README.md

 ### Next Steps
 If this were a real project and assuming that my assumptions are valid, I would do a few things:
 1. Expand the DSL to contain a richer set of expressions.
 For example, we would want logical operations and to be able to support nexted expressions.
-2. Investigate some other alternatives that would allow us to express rules dynamically.
+2. Investigate some other alternatives that would allow us to express validation rules dynamically.
 Some candidates would be a templating framework like FreeMarker or even vanilla JavaScript.
 3.